Unicaja

 Unicaja is a Spanish savings bank based in Málaga and chartered as a caja de ahorros providing retail banking services.
 The banks full name is Monte de Piedad y Caja de Ahorros de Ronda, Cádiz, Almería, Málaga y Antequera after the names of all the merged entities and the mount of piety structure.

-It is similar to what would be called a savings and loan association in the United States, or a building society or trustee savings bank in the UK and Ireland.
+It is similar to what would be called a savings and loan association in the United States or a building society or trustee savings bank in the UK and Ireland.
 It operates primarily in the south of Spain.

+Unicaja has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 Unicaja was founded 18 March 1991 with the merger of five similar institutions, each of which contributed its location to the corporate name of the merged entity: